18F/snap-js-prescreener-prototypes/README.md

 See the [project wiki](https://github.com/18F/snap-js-prescreener-prototypes/wiki) for guides and project documentation.

-### Developer notes

-+ This prescreener prototype is serverless and uses front-end Javascript only.
-It does not collect any PII.

 ### JS structure

 + `api.js`: A JS library that accepts estimates SNAP eligibility and benefits given inputs about household income and expenses.
 This is the bundled form of [18F/snap-js-api-prototype](https://github.com/18F/snap-js-api-prototype).